-The notes to required supplementary information are an integral part of this schedule.
+The notes to the required supplementary information are an integral part of this schedule.

-The schedule is presented to illustrate the requirement to show information for 10 years.
-However GASB 68 was implemented in FYE 6/30/15, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+This schedule is presented to illustrate the requirement to show information for 10 years.
+However, GASB Statement No. 68 was implemented in FYE 6/30/15, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.